 Brandon Ascione

-Brandon Ascione is a law student at Brigham Young University Law School and recipient of the Shawn Bentley Award.
+Brandon Ascione is a law student at BYU Law and recipient of the Shawn Bentley Award at the 2026 JRCLS Annual Conference.

 Charlotte Steinfeld

-Recipient at Rebecca Van Uitert Women In Law Service Award
+Charlotte Steinfeld received the Rebecca Van Uitert Women In Law Service Award at the 2026 JRCLS Annual Conference.

 Donald B. Verrilli, Jr.